lucasjellema/tech-radar-prototype2/development-log.md

 - sector-label and ring-label styling? (font, size, fill)
 - assign background color to area outside radar (ring == -1? , per sector or in general?)

+## March 11th

+- save data to local storage
+- load data from local storage
+- configure the colors for the viewpoint template (which colors can be selected for the blips)

 ## March 10th

 - title - editable